 Article Translations: (Spanish)

-Kids and teens with mononucleosis (mono) develop flu-like symptoms that usually go away on their own after a few weeks of rest and plenty of fluids.
+Kids and teens with mononucleosis (mono) can have flu-like symptoms (like a fever, muscle aches, tiredness, and a sore throat), which go away on their own after a few weeks of rest and plenty of fluids.

 People who have been infected with EBV will carry the virus for the rest of their lives — even if they never have any signs or symptoms of mono.
 Those who did have mono symptoms probably will not get sick or have symptoms again.

 Although EBV is the most common cause of mono, other viruses, such as cytomegalovirus (sy-toe-meh-guh-low-VY-rus), can cause a similar illness.
 Like EBV, cytomegalovirus stays in the body for life and may not cause any symptoms.

 Symptoms usually show up about 4 to 7 weeks after infection with the virus and can include: